Tesla gets $300 million lease credit line from Deutsche Bank

+DUBAI, Jan 29 Here are some factors that may affect Middle East stock markets on Sunday.
+Reuters has not verified the press reports and does not vouch for their accuracy.

-SAN FRANCISCO Tesla Motors Inc (TSLA.O) said on Wednesday it had entered into an agreement with Deutsche Bank whereby the electric car maker can borrow up to $300 million for its vehicle leasing program, part of a broader effort to bolster the company's finances.
+SAN FRANCISCO, Sept 7 Tesla Motors Inc said on Wednesday it had entered into an agreement with Deutsche Bank whereby the electric car maker can borrow up to $300 million for its vehicle leasing program, part of a broader effort to bolster the company's finances.

 In a filing with the U.S. Securities and Exchange Commission, Tesla said the new liquidity meant its own cash requirements for its direct leasing program would be "significantly reduced."